UK317 sends out a regular bulletin of server events, if you wish to be added to this list please send an e-mail to

 Player name and IP number bans:

-There are no IP number bans at the time of writing this but there are several player names bans.
+Player name and IP number bans are quite rare although there are several player names bans in place.
 These include a multitude of profane, racist, or otherwise offensive names used on the server previously.
+(Rule 9i.)

 Normal FSX server settings: